pfheatwole/thesis/meta/outline.rst

 Canopy geometry
 ===============

+..
+Meta:

-[[Meta: The easiest way to design a parametric dynamics model is to start with a parametric geometry.
-This chapter chooses a target level-of-detail, then presents an intuitive parametrization to enable creating models at that level of detail.]]
+   The easiest way to design a parametric dynamics model is to start with a parametric geometry.
+This chapter chooses a target level-of-detail, then presents an intuitive parametrization to enable creating models at that level of detail.

 1. Introduction